phillip-kruger/membership/README.md

     cd membership

-This demo runs on Thorntail, OpenLiberty and Payara-micro.
+This demo runs on Thorntail
 Build and start:

     mvn clean install -Pthorntail

-or

-    mvn clean install -Popenliberty

-or

-    mvn clean install -Ppayara

 The server is now up and running with some test data populated (see resources/META-INF/load.sql)